-- 7. The use of rainwater catchment and reuse as well as other water conservation devices and strategies shall be encouraged. - 8.
-Buildings and structures, located on parcels adjacent to the Tran Canada Highway, South Wellington Road, or Schoolhouse Road, shall generally be sited and shaped in a visually unobtrusive manner.
+- (C) Not interfere with groundwater recharge; and, - (D) Not introduce or remove materials where it would cause erosion of or the filling in ofnatural watercourses and/or wetlands. - (v) Public open space and pedestrian walkway linkages to adjacent neighbourhoods which complement existing parks and recreation opportunities and reduce automobile dependence shall be encouraged. - (vi) The use of energy efficient building materials, techniques, and practices that reduce the amount of energy consumption shall be encouraged. - (vii) The use of rainwater catchment and reuse as well as other water conservation devices and strategies shall be encouraged. - (viii) Buildings and structures, located on parcels adjacent to the Tran Canada Highway, South Wellington Road, or Schoolhouse Road, shall generally be sited and shaped in a visually unobtrusive manner.

-- 9. Parking and loading areas shall generally be located to the rear of buildings, should be screened from view from the Trans Canada Highway and adjacent residential uses and be located outside of the minimum required zoning setback, unless a variance is being considered.
-Screening should consist of landscaping, fencing, or a combination of landscaping and fencing.
-Parking areas should include landscaped areas, defined by concrete curbs, to provide visual breaks between clusters of approximately ten stalls. - 10.
-Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
-A Professional Engineer may be required to ensure that adequate lane widths and turning radiuses are provided for all forms of vehicles intended to use the property. - 11.
-Provision should be made for public transit, emergency vehicles, delivery and service vehicles. - 12.
-Safe and effectively designed and located internal roadways, entrance points, parking areas, pedestrian paths, and open spaces shall be provided.
+- (ix) Parking and loading areas shall generally be located to the rear of buildings, should be screened from view from the Trans Canada Highway and adjacent residential uses and be located outside of the minimum required zoning setback, unless a variance is being considered.
+Screeningshould consist of landscaping, fencing, or a combination of landscaping and fencing.
+Parking areas should include landscaped areas, defined by concrete curbs, to provide visual breaks between clusters of approximately ten stalls. - (x) Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
+A Professional Engineer may be required to ensure that adequate lane widths and turning radiuses are provided for all forms of vehicles intended to use the property. - (xi) Provision should be made for public transit, emergency vehicles, delivery and service vehicles. - (xii) Safe and effectively designed and located internal roadways, entrance points, parking areas, pedestrian paths, and open spaces shall be provided.